sbradley7777/emacs.d/FAQ.md

 - **Profiling**: Use Emacs built-in profiler for detailed analysis

 ## Customization

+*Questions about modifying and extending the configuration for your specific needs.*

 ### Q: How do I add my own customizations?